Desert Garden Therapy

 Each person’s personality and behaviors, seen from this ecological perspective, make sense, and can be seen as strengths to use, or to determine what needs to adapt when environments shift.

-Kristina at Desert Garden Therapy helps children, youth, young adults, parents and families find and appreciate their uniqueness, and use their strengths to solve their toughest challenges.
+Kristina at Desert Garden Therapy helps teens, young adults, parents and families find and appreciate their uniqueness, and use their strengths to solve their toughest challenges.

 Clients